-- A. Modeling of wind and pressure fields shall be employed to drive storm surge models due to tropical cyclones. - Meteorology - B. The wind and pressure fields shall be based on current scientific and technical literature or developed using scientifically defensible methods.

-Meteorology C. The modeling of wind and pressure fields that drive coastal flood models shall be conducted over a sufficiently large domain that storm surge height is converged.

-Meteorology D. The features of modeled wind and pressure fields shall be consistent with those of historical storms affecting Florida.
+- A. Modeling of wind and pressure fields shall be employed to drive storm surge models due to tropical cyclones. - B. The wind and pressure fields shall be based on current scientific and technical literature or developed using scientifically defensible methods. - C. Physically-based simulation of atmosphere-ocean interactions resulting in storm surge The modeling of wind and pressure fields that drive coastal flood models shall be conducted over a sufficiently large domain that storm surge height is has converged. - D. The features of modeled wind and pressure fields shall be consistent with those of historical storms affecting Florida.

-Wind is the dominant feature of tropical cyclones that drives storm surge, and storm surge is frequently the dominant component of the associated flooding.
+Purpose: Wind is the dominant feature of tropical cyclones that drives storm surge, and storm surge is frequently the dominant component of the associated flooding.
 The representation of the windfield and related pressure field is, therefore, crucial to storm surge modeling, as is the propagation of these fields along storm tracks, which determines their duration over ocean waters relevant for surges affecting Florida.